 - a.
 Learning objectives

 - b.
-Study guides
+Classroom discussions

 - c.
-Classroom discussions
+Study guides

 - d.
 Homework

 - e.
-50-minute exam for each unit of study material, (see below)
+One-hour exam for each unit of study material, (see below)

 - f.
-A two-hour final exam
+A final exam

 - g.
-Three laboratory problems with formal reports
+Four laboratory problems with formal reports.

 Generally speaking, the class work is organized into units, with each unit consisting of a set of learning objectives, a study guide, classroom discussions, and a 50-minute exam that covers one unit.
 The laboratory problems are an integral part of the course, furnishing the main practice in problem solving.
 Both the problems and the lab work will be discussed in class.